Localized Chern class: Example: localized Euler class

 where, roughly, $s_f$ is the section determined by the differential of f and (thus) $\mathbf{Z}(s_f)$ is the class of the singular locus of f.

 Consider an infinite dimensional bundle E over an infinite dimensional manifold M with a section s with Fredholm derivative.
-In practice this situation occurs whenever we have system of PDE’s which are elliptic when considered modulo some gauge group action.
+In practice this situation occurs whenever we have system of PDEs which are elliptic when considered modulo some gauge group action.
 The zero set Z(s) is then the moduli space of solutions modulo gauge, and the index of the derivative is the virtual dimension.
 The localized Euler class of the pair (E,s) is a homology class with closed support on the zero set of the section.
 Its dimension is the index of the derivative.
 When the section is transversal, the class is just the fundamental class of the zero set with the proper orientation.
 The class is well behaved in one parameter families and therefore defines the “right” fundamental cycle even if the section is no longer transversal.

 Bloch's conductor formula

 This formula enables us to compute the conductor that measures the wild ramification by using the sheaf of differential 1-forms.
-S. Bloch conjectures a formula for the Artin conductor of the ℓ-adic etale cohomology of a regular model of a variety over a local field and proves it for a curve.
-The deepest result about the Bloch conductor is its equality with the Artin conductor, defined in terms of the l-adic cohomology of X, in certain cases.
+S. Bloch conjectures a formula for the Artin conductor of the ℓ-adic étale cohomology of a regular model of a variety over a local field and proves it for a curve.
+The deepest result about the Bloch conductor is its equality with the Artin conductor, defined in terms of the ℓ-adic cohomology of X, in certain cases.